oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 forming a relative path using the separator character FieldSep ([Section 3.1.1](#311-naming-requirements)).

-Flattening may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusitivity to a subset of fields.
+Flattening may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusion to a subset of fields.

 **Example:**